jweezy24/cs339Project2/README.md

   * (More will come as we continue building the application)

-### Prerequisites

-Python2.7 is what is the device simulation is built on.

-Python 3 is what the locally network manager is build on.

-C is what the back-end server is built on.

 ### Installing

 Download the repo.
 Make sure you have a compiler for Python27 and Python3, you do not need a C compiler.
 The C code is run on a server.
 If you want to test the server locally then you would need gcc.